-Many health conditions can predispose someone to poor circulation – the most common ones are high blood pressure, diabetes, polycythemia (sticky blood), fibromyalgia, and atherosclerosis.
-While it is true that problems of blood circulating freely in vessels is a problem that comes with aging, and is much less seldom seen in youth, any issue that impedes blood flow like a trauma, and changes due to stresses of chemical or toxin exposure, or inherited disorders of arterial or venous insufficiency, can occur at any age.
+While it is true that problems of blood circulating freely in vessels is a problem that comes with aging, any issue that impedes blood flow can lead to ischemia.
+This includes trauma, chemical or toxin exposure, or inherited disorders of arterial or venous insufficiency.

-Headaches, unexplainable joint pains and chronic fatigue can be signs of poor circulation.
-As are poor circulation to the extremities, often evidenced by cold hands and feet, and also any history of stroke or transient ischemic attack (mini stroke), cramping pain in the calves or feet, restless leg syndrome are all signs that blood is not reaching the deeper compartments.
-If any of these are severe, go to your primary care physician to get evaluated, and follow your doctor’s advice for any followup tests that can diagnose for location, progress and severity of a problem.
-Your doctor might recommend an angiography to test the patency (openness and flexibility) of your blood vessels, an EKG (heart monitoring test), or MRI (magnetic resonance imaging involving in a hospital or medical center visit, actual test is performed to get a bird’s eye view of your organs and structures).
+If any of these are severe, you may need to first get evaluated.
+Some of the more common tests for circulatory disturbances are an angiography to test the patency (openness and flexibility) of your blood vessels, an EKG (heart monitoring test), or MRI (magnetic resonance imaging involving in a hospital or medical center visit, actual test is performed to get a bird’s eye view of your organs and structures).
 These tests are not scary, and usually are simply a screening to rule out life-threatening causes such as emboli (clots or bubbles in a vessel) or thrombi, and any other issues that cause blockages in circulation of blood.
 These tests are just tools to investigate a cause for your problem(s), and since they are not painful (the technicians performing them help with relaxation by giving you a mild sedative) there is no reason to avoid or ignore a recommendation to undergo them.

 Once a serious issue has been ruled out, your doctor may find that there is unexplained weakness, fatigue or pain and suggest further testing.
 Some blood tests may also be run to check for markers of chronic inflammation, and inherited disorders.
 It is a good idea to have all the information in hand before weighing treatment options, whether alternative medicine treatments or conventional.